bluMyst/prawtoys/README.md

 The possibilities are endless!

+## Installing/running

+First of all, install Python 2 and praw.
+You can install praw by running:

+    python -m pip install praw

+Then, run prawtoys with:

+    python prawtoys.py

+You can also test prawtoys to make sure it's running properly:

+    python -m unittest -v tests

+## Notes

 Just a small warning: This script is a little bit slow if you give it too much to chew on, so be ready for that.